 Like our metaphoric salesman, you may find it hard to convert visitors if what you are offering is not valuable or relevant to your customer.
 It's important to realize that the form you are creating is a price tag.
 Your visitors are paying you with their information, and if you set the price too high, visitors just won't pay.

-Just as you should not ask information that individuals might be uncomfortable sharing (as discussed in point one) you also should make sure you aren't asking for too much.
-The amount of information you request should correspond to the value of your offer (well, unless you know you can ask for more and still receive it).
+Just as you shouldn't ask information that individuals might be uncomfortable sharing, you also shouldn't ask for too much (see the below form for a perfect example of what too much looks like).
+The amount of information you request should correspond to the value of your offer.

 This is the case for three reasons.

-- Our personal information has a value to us.
-Sharing it costs us an amount of security and if the perceived value of what we will receive in return is not equal or more than what we must "pay," we will not fill out the form.
+- Our personal information has value to us.
+Sharing it costs us an amount of security and if the perceived value of what we will receive in return is not equal or greater than what we must "pay," we will not fill out the form.

 - It takes time to fill out a form.
 If we have to fill out too many form fields, the cost of time may outweigh the perceived benefit of what we will receive from filling out the form.

 - A long form looks like hard work.
-Even if a form only takes 30 seconds to fill out, we can perceive it as being a time-consuming task and decide that the perceived value of what hides behind the form is less than the perceived effort involved in completing it.
+Even if a form only contains 4 fields, we can perceive it as being too much work.
+If the perceived value of what hides behind the form is less than the perceived effort involved in completing it, we will not fill it out.
+Users hate having to work hard; the keys to a good user experience are clarity and ease of use.

 Life After Forms